diegoripley/jupyter-geospatial-datascience/README.md

 And open your browser to your [Jupyter Notebook](http://localhost:8888).

 ## Download OSM Data
-In this example, we will set up an OSM database for
+In this example, we will set up an OSM database for [Saint Kitts and Nevis](https://en.wikipedia.org/wiki/Saint_Kitts_and_Nevis)

 First get a PBF file from your area and put this file in the `data` folder.
 OSM extracts are available from two sources: